WaddleVenture/aoc2022/README.md

 Each day's solution is organized in a separate directory, labeled as `day-xx`, where `xx` represents the day number.
 Inside each directory, you will find the code files and any necessary input files for that particular challenge.

+## Status

+Unfortunatelu, due to holiday season and other commitments, I couldn't complete all the puzzles for Advent of Code 2022.
+The repository contains solutions up to Day 9 part 1.
+I may revisit and finish the remaining challenges in the future.

 ## Table of Contents

 - [Day 1](day-01/day-01.py) - Calorie Counting